 - The XML tags for the user data submitted for various fields are generated using the name of the fields.
 Therefore, the field names must be unique.

 - unbound fields are written in the folder created on submission and in the XML in the jcr:data property of that folder.

 <?xml version="1.0" encoding="UTF-8"?><afData> <afUnboundData> <data> <radiobutton>2</radiobutton> <repeatable_panel_no_form_model> <numericbox>12</numericbox> </repeatable_panel_no_form_model> <repeatable_panel_no_form_model> <numericbox>21</numericbox> </repeatable_panel_no_form_model> <checkbox>2</checkbox> <textbox>Nopes</textbox> </data> </afUnboundData> <afBoundData/> </afData>

-In order to enable prefill service, you need to specify the Default Prefill Service Configuration in the AEM Web Console Configuration.
+In order to enable prefill service, you need to specify the Forms Common Configuration Service in the AEM Web Console Configuration.
 Use the following steps to configure the Prefill service:

 Enter the data location or a regex (regular expression) for the Data files locations.
-Examples of valid Data file locations are:
+Examples of valid Data files locations are:

 The crx protocol takes care of prefilled data security and hence, is allowed by default.
 Prefilling via other protocols using generic regex might cause vulnerability.
 A very secure URL must be specified in the configuration for protecting your data.

 Generally, bound (from form template or XML schema) and unbound fields or subforms are authored in the same adaptive form, but the following are a few exceptions in case the bound subforms are repeatable:

 - Unbound repeatable panels are not supported for adaptive forms using the XFA form template or XSD.